kevinakahoshi/spontaneous.ly/README.md

-### Spontaneous.ly
+# Spontaneous.ly
 Sponatenous.ly is an app that is designed for users that want to partake in a spontaneous adventure.
 [WORK IN PROGRESS]

-Users can:
-- Search by zip code
-- Filter results based on level of adventure, cost, and distance from their zipcode
-- Select an activity to commit to in their area
-- Reserve a spot at that activity
-- Gain points for completing the activity
-- Meet new people at the activity
-- Request to be a friend of other guests at that activity
-- View ther Spontaneity Points
-- View their friends list
-- View their pending friend requests
-- Send and receive messages from friends
-- View past activities and more

 ### Figma
 - https://www.figma.com/file/EjwaZdxQ74QSmY26RoPJ01/Spontaneous.ly?node-id=84%3A25